 For centuries, the nature of light has been a source of much wonder and study.
 The fascinating nature of light lends the spectacular vividness to the natural world that our senses perceive.
-The colour of the sky embellished with bluish and reddish hues, the glittering mosaic of rainbow layers bejeweled with iridescence, and the glamoring surface of lakes reflecting flashes of sapphire tranquil and wonder are all remarkable manifestations of the properties of light.
+The colour of the sky embellished with bluish and reddish hues, the glittering mosaic of rainbow layers bejeweled with iridescence, and the glamoring surface of lakes reflecting flashes of sapphire wonder are all remarkable manifestations of the properties of light.

 While the study of the nature of light might not appear to have any inherent materialistic value at first, such a pursuit has nonetheless underpinned major technological advances that we depend upon in our everyday lives, things of the calibre of lasers, computers, TVs, and medical imaging devices.
 Indeed, cameras record pictures using light and images, videos, and music files on DVDs are all read using light.

 The understanding of light itself has been mired in deep historical developments, ones that have spurred unimaginable realms of knowledge, enabled major insights, and inspired new lines of thought.
 It would be safe to say that nothing in physics makes sense except in the light of light.

 The study of light begins with the ancient Greeks.
 According to Aristotle, light is not a substance.
 It is a state of transparency of air or water that is not produced by movement but rather by an instantaneous change in state that causes change of colour in transparent medium and a consequent production of light.
 The action of fire is what actualizes transparency and accords colour to medium.
 At the time, this theory garnered a wider acceptance than Democritus’s theory that light consists of small invisible particles emitted from a source and that move at a finite speed and interact with each other.